siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_3_nomad_example1/M4_3_2_rest_api_nomad_example.md

 ### Handling Large Data Sets

-If we need to query larger data sets or inspect a larger number of entries (e.g., 12000 entries), it is practical to do this iteratively to avoid crashes.
+If we need to query larger data sets or inspect a larger number of entries (e.g., 12000 entries), it is practical to retrieve data iteratively to avoid crashes.
 The `next_page_after_value` in the `pagination` of response can be used as a cursor to iteratively paginate through the results.
 How?

  The `page_after_value`is an attribute that defines the position after which the page begins, and is used to navigate through the total list of results.